EndPointCorp/end-point-blog/2012/01/03/automating-removal-of-ssh-key-patterns.html.md

 done
 ```

 We do not specify a dollar sign ($) in front of key_file when defining the loop, but once inside our loop we use the regular syntax.
 We use [command substitution](http://pubs.opengroup.org/onlinepubs/009695399/utilities/xcu_chap02.html#tag_02_06_03) by placing a command around back quotes (`) around the output of the command we want to use.
-We're now scanning each file, but how do we find matching entries?
+We’re now scanning each file, but how do we find matching entries?

 ```bash
 IFS=$'\n'